Which of the Following Connective Tissue Cells Produces Collagen?

 Which Connective Tissue Cells Produce Collagen?

 Chondrocytes, while they do produce collagen, are limited to cartilage.
 They synthesize type II collagen, which is different from the type produced by fibroblasts.
 This distinction is important because the structure and function of cartilage depend on this specific collagen type.
-That said, chondrocytes are not involved in producing collagen in other connective tissues like skin or tendons.
+Still, chondrocytes are not involved in producing collagen in other connective tissues like skin or tendons.

 The Process of Collagen Production by Fibroblasts